 Periacetabular osteotomy is an accepted surgical procedure to reorient the acetabulum in patients with hip symptoms of mechanical overload, impingement or femoral head instability.
-For both diagnosis and surgical planning, an accurate estimate of hip joint bone motion is required.
-Orthopedists can use animated 3D models, prior to joint surgery, to evaluate their task and generally to reduce the overall time of the surgical operation.
+For both the diagnosis and the surgical planning, an accurate estimate of hip joint bone motion is required.
+Orthopedists can use animated 3D models, prior to joints surgeries, to evaluate their task and generally to reduce the overall time of the surgical operation.
 The long-term objective of our ongoing project is to model, analyze and visualize human joint motion in-vivo and non-invasively.

 In order to deduce kinematical properties of the musculoskeletal system, techniques have been developed to measure internal motion of organs.
 The use of bone screws or implantable markers [1] provides a gold standard of bone motion measurement, although it is a very invasive approach.
 Optical motion capture consisting in recording markers trajectories attached to the skin leads to inaccuracy in the estimation of the position of internal organs because of fat/skin sliding artifacts [2].
 Nowadays, medical imaging technology has reached a level where it is possible to capture internal motion with different modalities (CT, MRI, US).
-Several authors have reported kinematic studies of joints with sequential MRI acquisition techniques to evaluate the joint under passive motion, meaning the joint is stationary during acquisition [3][4].
-It has a limited utility in application to biomechanics.
-This was demonstrated by Brossmann et al. [5] who reported the importance of acquiring joint motion actively, due to the existence of statistically significant variations between acquiring actively or passively.
+Several authors have reported kinematic studies of joints with sequential MRI acquisition techniques to evaluate the joint under passive motion, meaning the joint is stationary during acquisition.
+Brossmann et al. [3] reported the importance of acquiring joint motion actively, due to the existence of statistically significant variations between acquiring actively or passively.
 However, the problem of acquiring volumetric image data in real-time with MRI during active motion remains to be solved due to inherent trade-off in the MR imaging technique between Signal-to-Noise Ratio (SNR), spatial resolution and temporal resolution.
-Quick et al [6] published results on the use of the trueFISP (or b-FFE, FIESTA) imaging sequence for real-time imaging of active motion of the hand, ankle, knee and elbow (matrix 135 X 256, 6 frames/s) on a single slice.
+Quick et al [4] published results on the use of the trueFISP (or b-FFE, FIESTA) imaging sequence for real-time imaging of active motion of the hand, ankle, knee and elbow (matrix 135 X 256, 6 frames/s) on a single slice.
 Bone motion tracking in 2D dynamic images, which are incomplete from a spatial point of view, is equivalent to a 2D/3D rigid registration between dynamic images and the static MRI volume used to reconstruct 3D models.
-Various registration methods have been proposed in the literature [7].
+Various registration methods have been proposed in the literature [5].
 2D/3D multimodal rigid registration has been investigated for intra-operative navigation using mainly X-rays and CT data.
-Tomazevic et al. [8] presented a technique based on bone surface matching; Zöllei et al. [9], a method based on mutual information optimization.
+Tomazevic et al. [6] presented a technique based on bone surface matching; Zöllei et al. [7], a method based on mutual information optimization.